electrum47/intelligent-gardener-worksheet/README.md

 having it in a spreadsheet form where you can quickly tweak the numbers to try to balance everything out makes the process somewhat easier.

+This single spreadsheet is designed to cover all three worksheets that Steve Solomon has, so you can use this single sheet regardless of which PH your soil is.

 The spreadsheet is in OpenOffice/LibreOffice Calc format.
 OpenOffice and LibreOffice are free downloads.

+Warning: at the moment this spreadsheet has only been used by a single person for a couple soil samples.
+It may contain bugs and typos.
+You're encouraged to double check the results that it produces.

 ## Download the Spreadsheet